Len Brown (comics)

-Len Brown (born October 7, 1941) is an American writer, editor, radio personality and comic book scripter, best known as the co-creator of T.H.U.N.D.E.R.
+Leonard Albert Brown (October 7, 1941 – August 11, 2026) was an American writer, editor, radio personality and comic book scripter, best known as the co-creator of T.H.U.N.D.E.R.
 Agents and Mars Attacks.

 Born in Brooklyn, Brown began working in the Product Development Department of Topps Chewing Gum shortly after he graduated from high school.
 As a creative editor, working with department head Woody Gelman, Brown developed ideas for both sports and non-sports cards, a position which put him in contact with leading comic book artists, who illustrated Topps humor cards.
 During his 41 years at Topps, Brown contributed to such series as Civil War News, Garbage Pail Kids and Wacky Packages.

 Mars Attacks

 In 1962, inspired by Wally Wood's cover for EC Comics' Weird Science #16, Brown pitched the idea of Mars Attacks to Gelman.
 Gelman and Brown devised the storyline of a Martian invasion.
 They recruited Wood to visualize situations in rough sketches and hired Bob Powell to pencil the project.
 Norman Saunders painted the 55-card set, later adapted into the 1996 feature film.